cambiotraining/hpc-intro/02-working_on_hpc.md

 ls -l
 ```

-This will reveal that there is a folder with some shell scripts inside it (`.sh` extension) and also a shortcut to our scratch directory.
+This will reveal that there is a shell script (`.sh` extension) named `slurm_submit_template.sh` and also a shortcut to our scratch directory.
+We can see that this is a shortcut because of the way the output is printed as `scratch -> /scratch/username/`.

 Therefore, to navigate to our scratch directory we can either use the shortcut from our home or use the full path: